defold/defold-pbr/defold-pbr/README.md

 ### Integrating in .script / gameobject world

+1) First, add "defold-pbr/assets" to project -> custom resources in your game.project file.
+This is needed for the PBR-core to find support assets needed during rendering.

-To integrate this extension in a project, you must first initialize the PBR core in a .script or lua module somewhere in the project:
+2) To initialize the PBR core, add the following in a .script or lua module somewhere in the project:

 ```lua
 local PBR = require 'defold-pbr/core'